 The Debt Collection Rule outlines standards for third-party collection agencies.
 It addresses communication practices, consumer disputes handling, and use of newer technologies for communications with consumers.

-What requires debt collectors to follow fair guidelines?
+What law requires debt collectors to follow fair guidelines?

 Fair guidelines for debt collection are mandated by the Fair Debt Collection Practices Act (FDCPA).